rgulden/guldentech-docs/pages/storage.md

 !> All these local paths are backed up once a day to a seperate HD.

+!> If you use local path, please note that if the node goes down, your pod will not move nodes, it will be in pending state until the node comes back online.
+Your pod is tied to the node the local-stoage is created on.

-##  block-storage with longhorn
+##  Cloud storage with NFS

-For apps that need 100% uptime, please create a longhorn pvc.
-The data will be replicated across nodes, so pods are not bound to the nodes their pvcs exist on.
+For apps that need 100% uptime, please create a nfs pvc.

+!> NFS storage is very slow, please talk with GT admins before leveraging this.

 Example:
 ```yaml